wazuh/wazuh-documentation/source/user-manual/configuring-cluster/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about the cluster nodes configuration in Wazuh: labels, Filebeat, Splunk forwarder installation and more.
+  :description: Learn more about the cluster node configuration in Wazuh: labels, Filebeat, Splunk forwarder installation, and more.

 .. _configuring-cluster: